maximecb/uvm/README.md

 The `ncc` compiler is, at the time of this writing, incomplete in that it lacks some C features and the error messages need improvement.
 This compiler was implemented to serve as an example of how to write a compiler that targets UVM, and to write some library code to be used by other programs.
 Over time, the `ncc` compiler will be improved.
+Despite its limitations, it is still usable to write small programs.
 Contributions to it are welcome.

 The `api` directory contains JSON files that represent a declarative listing of system calls, constants and the permission system that UVM exposes to programs running on it.
 This is helpful for documentation purposes, or if you want to build a compiler that targets UVM.
-The directory also contains
-Rust code that automatically generate Rust constants and C function definitions for system calls.
+The directory also contains code that automatically generate Rust constants and C function definitions for system calls.

 ## Motivation